LiamNichol/Arcade-Corner-MS1/README.md

   1. Increase door trade by having an appealing and informative website.
   2. Offer a an affordale option for people unable to eperience  high-end, high-spec gaming computers, consoles and devices for people who cannot afford to purchase them.
   3. Highlight tournaments, networking events, Retro nights, watch parties.
+  4. Spread the word that a brand new Gaming cafe and lounge has opened up in the area.

 #